 The Nizam and the Marathas viewed the rising power of Mysore with jealousy and suspicion, and Cornwallis had little difficulty in forging a confederacy with them against Tippu.
 Hostilities began when the Raja of Travancore bought two small principalities from the Dutch.
 These principalities, Cranganore and Ayakotteh, had been held by another raja, the Raja of Cochin, before the arrival of the Europeans.
 The Portuguese occupied them in 1511, and lost them to the Dutch circa 1600.
 By 1780, the Dutch were a waning power in India and had their hands full at home with an incipient revolution.
 By the sale of these two towns, they wished to raise cash to defray the cost of fending off the French in India, but they desired to do so in such a manner that it would embroil Tippu and the British in conflict.
 The Raja of Cochin had become a tributary of Tippu, and Tippu desired to buy these towns for himself.
 When the Dutch sold them instead to the Raja of Travancore, friction increased between Mysore and Travancore.
 As a further provocation, the Raja built fortifications through territories nominally under the control of Mysore.
 Tippu moved against the Raja, who had an alliance with the British.
 This provided an excuse for Cornwallis to commence hostilities.
 Tippu Sultan’s overtures to the French and the Turks for military alliances were construed by the British to be directed against them.
 It is also possible that Cornwallis had a personal stake in the war, to retrieve his reputation after his losses to the Americans at the Battle of Saratoga and his surrender to George Washington at Yorktown.
 The British feared a repeat of their North American experience in India.
 In America, French assistance had helped the colonies win their War of Independence (1776-1783) under General Washington.
 Was it not possible that the Indians would prevail if they followed the example of Tippu Sultan?

-The British fielded more than 25,000 troops, including 600 British officers.
-The Nizam provided 20,000 troops, while the Maratha armies numbered about the same.
+The British fielded more than 30,000 troops, including 600 British officers.
+The Nizam provided 20,000 troops, while the Maratha armies numbered about 30.000.
 A supply chain of over 42,000 bullocks and several hundred elephants backed these armies.
 Cornwallis moved to Madras from Calcutta and personally took command of the operations.

 The entry of the Maratha Confederacy into the war tilted the balance of military power against Tippu Sultan.
-The sustained onslaught from the three enemies took its toll, however, and the Mysoreans reluctantly yielded territory.
+The Fort of Bangalore fell in 1791, after a desperate and prolonged resistance.
 From Bangalore, the confederate armies proceeded south, and overcoming stiff resistance from the defenders, lay siege to Srirangapatam.
 With his military options exhausted, Tippu sought terms of peace.
 The British, too, were exhausted and their treasury in India was empty.
-Besides, British troops were needed at home to meet the growing challenge from revolutionary France.
-The parties signed the Treaty of Srirangapatam in 1793, by which Tippu Sultan was forced to give up half his kingdom and agreed to pay 30 million rupees to the confederates.
+Besides, the British troops were needed at home to meet the growing challenge from revolutionary France.
+The parties signed the Treaty of Srirangapatam in 1792, by which Tippu Sultan was forced to give up half his kingdom and agreed to pay 30 million rupees to the confederates.
 Until the amount was paid, he was obliged to give two of his children, Abdul Khaliq and Moeezuddin, as hostages to the British.
-The taking of children as hostages in war was an act of banditry, not of chivalry, and it was not known in India.
-But then, the East India Company was there to make money, and not necessarily to practice a soldier’s code of ethics!
+The taking of children as hostages by Cornwallis was an act of banditry, not of chivalry in war, and it was not known in India.
+But then, the East India Company was in India to extract money, not to practice a soldier’s code of ethics!
 The Marathas were in the fray for loot too.
 During the war, Maratha armies raided far and wide into Southern India and a large number of Hindu temples in Southern India were attacked.
 The well-known sacred Sringeri Shankaracharya Mutt in Tamil Nadu was sacked in 1791, the temple was looted of its gold and silver and many Brahmins killed.
 These are the contrarian events which the modern-day majoritarian historical narratives in India must take note: a universalist, far-sighted and inclusive Muslim king from Mysore was defending Hindu temples and the Brahmins who were attacked by the raiding Hindu Marathas from a neighboring kingdom as late as 1791!

 The Third War of Mysore contained the military power of Mysore.
 The British won this war through their superior intelligence apparatus and diplomacy.
 They were more successful than the Mysoreans in exploiting the internal politics of the Indian courts to their advantage.
 Cornwallis also proved to be a match for the Sultan in sheer tenacity, and refused to give up even when his army was almost crippled by disease, pestilence and the monsoons.
 After the war, Tippu reorganized his kingdom, introduced administrative and military reforms, paid back the hostage money within a year, and by 1795 the kingdom was well on its way to recovery.